Auxiliary Academic Resources

 Computer Lab Access

-iTech provides access to computer labs across campus.
-The lab locations and times are available on the iTech web page.
+ITS provides access to computer labs across campus.

 The University provides Internet for academic, research and administrative uses.

-iTech policies articulate the university’s vision, strategy and principles as they relate to the use of information and information technology resources. iTech policies interpret applicable laws and regulations and ensure that the policies are consistent with legal and contractual requirements.
-Policies specify requirements and standards for the use of iTech resources across the university.
+ITS policies articulate the university’s vision, strategy and principles as they relate to the use of information and information technology resources.
+ITS policies interpret applicable laws and regulations and ensure that the policies are consistent with legal and contractual requirements.
+Policies specify requirements and standards for the use of ITS resources across the university.

 Office of Institutional Research and Assessment